Netatalk/netatalk/doc/manual/Installation.md

     This is mostly relevant for developers or package managers who want to regenerate the Unicode source files.

+- Xapian

+    The [Xapian](https://xapian.org/) library is used for Netatalk-managed filename, plain-text content, and MIME type indexing.

+- libmagic

+    The libmagic library is used by the Xapian Spotlight backend to identify file MIME types.

 ### Spotlight LocalSearch backend dependencies

-The LocalSearch backend for Spotlight depends on the following third-party software:
+The LocalSearch backend for Spotlight enables rich file content and metadata matching, and depends on the following third-party software:

 - bison